Go-Lift-TV/Chevereto-Free/README.md

 # Go Lift TV - Chevereto Free

-The changes in this fork are slim.
-They allow proxy auth.
-I use this behind [Organizr](https://github.com/causefx/Organizr) using Nginx proxy auth. **If you use this code you must protect your login and signup paths!**
+The changes in this fork allow Nginx proxy auth.
+[I use this](https://golift.tv/img/) behind [Organizr](https://github.com/causefx/Organizr) with Nginx proxy auth.
+**If you use this code you must protect your login and signup paths!**
 This only allows usernames without `@`'s in them (not email addresses), and the signup form  mentions plex.tv and captain.
 You should consider customizing that page yourself, but make note of the changes here.

 This is the running nginx config.
 Chevereto is installed at `/config/www/img/`.
 ```shell